NouranAbdelaziz/Caravel_cocotb_verification_tutorial/README.md

 ### 10. Check if the test passed or failed:
  When you rerun you will get the following output:
  ```
-Fail: Test RTL-gpio_test has Failed for more info refer to /home/nouran/caravel_user_project/verilog/dv/cocotb/sim/gpio_test/compilation/compilation.log
+Fail: Test RTL-gpio_test has Failed for more info refer to /home/nouran/caravel_user_project/verilog/dv/cocotb/sim/first_test/RTL-gpio_test/gpio_test.log

  ```

 The test has failed.
-You should check the `compilation.log` log file in the directory `caravel_user_project/verilog/dv/cocotb/sim/gpio_test/compilation/compilation.log`.
+You should check the `gpio_test.log` log file in the directory ``caravel_user_project/verilog/dv/cocotb/sim/first_test/RTL-gpio_test/gpio_test.log``.
 You will find the following error message:
 ```
      0.00ns INFO     cocotb                              [caravel] start powering up
    225.00ns INFO     cocotb                              [caravel] power up -> connect vdd